elcodi-blog/elcodi-blog.github.io/source/_posts/2014-04-17-what-is-elcodi.markdown

 Meet [Elcodi](http://elcodi.io), a suite of Symfony2 e-commerce bundles that focus on:

 * Designing loosely coupled components
-* Liskov is your friend: using abstractas when defining contracts among components
+* Liskov is your friend: using abstract as when defining contracts among components
 * Exploiting Symfony2 DependencyInjection component to expose easy customization of behaviours and models
 * Using Factory injections in services to that objects are always created in a consistent state
 * EventDispatcher FTW: events, events, events.
 First rule to avoid code entanglement